-(1) the likelihood of prompt reunification;

-(2) the past history of the family;

-(3) the barriers to reunification being addressed by the family;

-(4) the level of cooperation of the family;

-(5) the foster parents' willingness to work with the family to reunite;

-(6) the willingness and ability of the foster family to provide an adoptive home or long-term placement;

-(7) the age of the child;

-(8) placement of siblings.

-(m) The Department may assume temporary custody of any child if:
+- (1) the likelihood of prompt reunification; - (2) the past history of the family; - (3) the barriers to reunification being addressed by the family; - (4) the level of cooperation of the family; - (5) the foster parents' willingness to work with the family to reunite; - (6) the willingness and ability of the foster family to provide an adoptive home or long-term placement; - (7) the age of the child; - (8) placement of siblings. - (m) The Department may assume temporary custody of any child if: - (1) it has received a written consent to such temporary custody signed by the parents of the child or by the parent having custody of the child if the parents are not living together or by the guardian or custodian of the child if the child is not in the custody of either parent, or

-(1) it has received a written consent to such temporary custody signed by the parents of the child or by the parent having custody of the child if the parents are not living together or by the guardian or custodian of the child if the child is not in the custody of either parent, or may, instead of removing the child and assuming temporary custody, place an authorized representative of the Department in that residence until such time as a parent, guardian or custodian enters the home and expresses a willingness and apparent ability to ensure the child's health and safety and resume permanent charge of the child, or until a relative enters the home and is willing and able to ensure the child's health and safety and assume charge of the child until a parent, guardian or custodian enters the home and expresses such willingness and ability to ensure the child's safety and resume permanent charge.
+(2) the child is found in the State and neither a parent, guardian nor custodian of the child can be located.

+If the child is found in his or her residence without a parent, guardian, custodian, or responsible caretaker, the Department may, instead of removing the child and assuming temporary custody, place an authorized representative of the Department in that residence until such time as a parent, quardian, or custodian enters the home and expresses a willingness and apparent ability to ensure the child's health and safety and resume permanent charge of the child, or until a relative enters the home and is willing and able to ensure the child's health and safety and assume charge of the child until a parent, quardian, or custodian enters the home and expresses such willingness and ability to ensure the child's safety and resume permanent charge.
 After a caretaker has remained in the home for a period not to exceed 12 hours, the Department must follow those procedures outlined in Section 2-9, 3-11, 4-8, or 5-415 of the Juvenile Court Act of 1987.